WebAssembly/spec/spectec/test-prose/TEST.md

 Instr_ok/ref.func
 - the instruction (REF.FUNC x) is valid with the instruction type [] -> [(REF dt)] if:
-  - the defined type C.FUNCS[x] is defined in the context.
+  - the defined type C.FUNCS[x] exists.
   - C.FUNCS[x] is dt.
-  - the index C.REFS[0] is defined in the context.
+  - the index C.REFS[0] exists.
   - x is contained in C.REFS.

 Instr_ok/ref.i31